EDUCBA Logo

 • If we have data set that represents the complete population, then we need to use the function of VAR.P.

-• If we have a data set that represents the samples from the world data, then we need to use the function of VAR.S.
+• If we have a data set representing the samples from the world data, then we need to use the function of VAR.S.

 • Here S represents the samples.

-• If we are calculating the change in terms of quantum, then a negative change means an increase in actual value and a positive change means a decrease in value.
+• If we calculate the change in terms of quantum, a negative change means an increase in actual value, and a positive change means a decrease in value.

-• In the case of using the VAR.P, the arguments can be number or name, arrays or reference that contains numbers.
+• When using the VAR.P, the arguments can be numbers or names, arrays, or references containing numbers.

-• If any of the cells that have been given as a reference in the formula contains an error, then that cell will be ignored.
+• If any of the cells given as a reference in the formula contains an error, that cell will be ignored.

 Recommended Articles